Capital punishment in Egypt: 2020 mass executions

 Amnesty International accused Egyptian authorities of executing 57 people in October and November alone, nearly double the number recorded in the whole of 2019.
 Amnesty said the spike in executions followed a botched breakout attempt in September at the Tora Prison in Cairo.
 Four police officers and four death-row prisoners died in the attempt.

 Amnesty International's annual global review of death penalty usage ranked Egypt as the world's third most frequent executioner in 2020.
 Egypt executed at least 107 people in 2020 following trials that Amnesty International has called "grossly unfair" and confessions perceived as forced, as lawyers could not meet their clients or conduct proper investigations due to the impact of the ongoing COVID-19 pandemic.

 September 2020 death sentences

 On 8 September 2020, a court in Egypt sentenced 75 people to death and 47 others to life imprisonment.
 They were charged with murder or membership in a terrorist group.
 The British newspaper The Independent has reported that Najia Bounaim of Amnesty International's Middle East and North Africa division described the court's sentence as "disgraceful" and "a mockery of justice".

+September 2026 death sentences

+On 5 September 2026, a court in Cairo sentenced twelve people to death, including television presenter and businesswoman Sarah Khalifa on charges related to drug trafficking.